opf/openproject/docs/release-notes/14-2-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 #### Contributions
+A very special thank you goes to our sponsors for features and improvements of this release:

+- German Federal Ministry of the Interior and Home Affairs (BMI) for sponsoring the features on progress reporting
+- City of Cologne for sponsoring features on project attributes
-A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

-Special thanks for reporting and finding bugs go to
+Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
+Special thanks for reporting and finding  bugs go to:

 Ricardo Brenner, Sven Kunze

+Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
+This release we would like to highlight user [aniessalam](https://crowdin.com/profile/aniessalam) who has done an outstanding number of translations for the Malay language in recent weeks.

+Would you like to help out with translations yourself?
+Then take a look at our [translation guide](https://www.openproject.org/docs/development/translate-openproject) and find out exactly how you can contribute.
+It is very much appreciated!